-The widespread adoption of mobile devices has changed consumer behaviour to the extent that some retail categories are almost entirely intermediated by digital interactions.
-This has important implications for retailers as they implement digital transformation initiatives, as it forces management teams to acknowledge that digital content is a key capability for success.
+The widespread adoption of mobile devices has changed consumer behaviour to the extent that some commerce categories are almost entirely intermediated by digital interactions.
+This has important implications for businesses as they implement digital transformation initiatives, as it forces management teams to acknowledge that digital content is a key capability for success.

 However, existing content production capability is not fit-for-purpose, consisting as it does of islands of channel specific expertise, each reliant on its own systems and archaic processes - using outdated tools and methods while storing content in one of many content silos, where it is hard to discover and organize, and 'waterfall' production method dominates, with work moving in batches from one stage to the next.